Donnie/nextcloud-nginx-lets-encrypt/README.md

 Now that all installations are done, we would need to configure them to work together.

 ### Securing MySQL
-MariaDB does not come with a password set, so we need to do first set up a password. this in order to set up a user and a password for NextCloud.
+MariaDB does not come with a password set, so we need to do first set up a password.

 ```
 sudo mysql_secure_installation